 82% of employees have ideas to improve their business.
 Source: State of Employee Ideas 2018.

-When you start listening to employee ideas, it becomes about so much more than innovation – you can build a culture of collaboration and intrapreneurship, where every employee is empowered to share their ideas and feel that they have a genuine stake in the business.
+When you start listening to employee ideas, it becomes about so much more than innovation – you can build a culture of collaboration, where every employee is empowered to share their ideas and feel that they have a genuine stake in the business.